Solutional cave: Limestone caves

 The largest and most abundant solutional caves are located in limestone.
 Limestone caves are often adorned with calcium carbonate formations produced through slow precipitation.
 These include flowstones, stalactites, stalagmites, helictites, soda straws, calcite rafts, and columns.
 These secondary mineral deposits in caves are called "speleothems".

 Carbonic acid dissolution

 Limestone dissolves under the action of rainwater and groundwater charged with H_{2}CO_{3} (carbonic acid) and naturally occurring organic acids.
 The dissolution process produces a distinctive landform known as "karst", characterized by sinkholes and underground drainage.
 Solutional caves in this landform—topography are often called karst caves.

 Sulfuric acid dissolution

 Lechuguilla Cave in New Mexico and nearby Carlsbad Caverns are now believed to be examples of another type of solutional cave.
 They were formed by H_{2}S (hydrogen sulfide) gas rising from below, where reservoirs of petroleum give off sulfurous fumes.
 This gas mixes with ground water and forms H_{2}SO_{4} (sulfuric acid).
 The acid then dissolves the limestone from below, rather than from above, by acidic water percolating to the surface.

+Gypsum caves

+Some solutional caves form in gypsum.
+Gypsum karst is very rare.
+It depends on deposits of gypsum or anhydrite, often also called alabaster.
+Chemically it is calcium sulfate, CaSO_{4}.

+Gypsum caves can be found in several places on earth, including: